AdguardTeam/AdguardKnowledgeBase/02.general/02.how-to-create-your-own-ad-filters/docs.en.md

 ```

 * `regex` — regular expression.
-* `replacement` — a string, that will be used to replace the string corresponding to` regex`.
+* `replacement` — a string that will be used to replace the string corresponding to `regex`.
 * `modifiers` — regular expression flags.
-For example, `i` - insensitive search, or` s` - single-line mode.
+For example, `i` - insensitive search, or `s` - single-line mode.

 In the `$replace` value, two characters must be escaped: comma (`,`) and (`$`).
 Use (`\`) for it.
 For example, an escaped comma looks like this: `\,`.